Prajnadeep/COVID-19-Assam-Tracker-Android/README.md

  Data is fetched from www.covid19india.org

- Gson and OKHttp are used to parsed the JSON data.
+ Gson and OKHttp are used to parse the JSON data.